-Police and Crime Commissioner (PCC) Sue Mountstevens wants victims to know that they can still #BeHeard during the Covid-19 outbreak.
+PCC Sue Mountstevens wants victims to know that they can still #BeHeard during the covid-19 outbreak.

 Despite the need for local people to stay at home to help save lives and lessen the impact of the public health crisis on the NHS, the PCC is encouraging survivors and victims of crime to still come forward and speak out.
 Sue is reassuring victims – especially those in domestic abuse environments – that help is still available.